-Therefore, we are going to be looking at 3 bullets you should actively turn to for a successful blogging year.If you want to create and own a successful blog, you must treat blogging as a business. #bloggingtips via @enstinemuki Click To Tweet
+Therefore, we are going to be looking at several bullet points you should actively turn to for a successful blogging year.If you want to create and own a successful blog, you must treat blogging as a business. #bloggingtips via @enstinemuki Click To Tweet

 You, Your Blog, and the Readers

 Often, I tell my students blogging has three sides that must be invested in.
 These are: